-- A Tier 1 equivalent will be dispensed if it is available, unless your physician specifically requires a Tier 2 drug.
-If you receive a Tier 2 drug when a Federally-approved Tier 1 drug is available, you have to pay the difference in cost between the Tier 2 drug and the Tier 1 in addition to the Tier 1 drug copayment. - Why use Tier 1 drugs?
+- Mandatory Generic benefit provision applies when a brand name covered drug is dispensed and a generic covered drug equivalent is available.
+You will pay the applicable tier cost-share plus the difference between the Eligible Medical Expenses ("EME") of the generic covered drug and the EME of the brand name covered drug to the designated Plan pharmacy for each therapeutic supply.
+The difference in the amount between such brand name and generic covered drug paid by the member does not accumulate to the annual out of pocket maximum. - Why use Tier 1 drugs?
 Tier 1 drugs are lower-priced drugs that are the therapeutic equivalent to more expensive Tier 2, 3, or 4 drugs.
 Tier 1 drugs must contain the same active ingredients and must be equivalent in strength and dosage to the original brand-name product.
-The U.S. Food and Drug Administration sets quality standards for Tier 1 drugs to ensure that these drugs meet the same standards of quality and strength as Tier 2, Tier 3, and Tier 4 drugs. - When you do have to file a claim.
+The U.S. Food and Drug Administration sets quality standards for Tier 1 drugs to ensure that these drugs meet the same standards of quality and strength as Tier 2, Tier 3, and Tier 4 drugs. - Specialty Pharmacy Program.
+Our Specialty Pharmacy Program is designed to address the rare, complex and life threatening diseases.
+We want to make these medications accessible and cost effective for our members.
+That's why we offer the Specialty Pharmacy Program.
+This program supports the health care provider/patient relationship and provides focused support to help better manage rare and complex conditions.
+Members who have been prescribed specialty medications must obtain these medications from one of the designated specialty pharmacies.
+You will continue to pay the applicable Tier copay for your specialty medications.
+Prescriptions for most specialty medications must be filled for a maximum of a 30-day supply.
+If you're out of refills, the specialty pharmacy will contact your doctor to get a new prescription.
+Members can contact customer service at 877-545-7378 for more information.
+Your specialty pharmacy will be able to help you transfer your active prescriptions from your current pharmacy. - Certain specialty prescription drugs may be dispensed by the designated pharmacy in fifteen (15) day supplies up to ninety (90) days and at a pro-rated copayment.
+You will receive a fifteen (15) day supply to determine if you will tolerate the specialty prescription drug product prior to purchasing a full supply.
+The designated pharmacy will contact the member each time prior to dispensing the fifteen (15) day supply to confirm if you are tolerating the specialty prescription drug product.
+The list of these certain specialty prescription drug products are available through review of the HPN Prescription Drug List (PDL) online at www.HealthPlanofNevada.com or by calling 877-545-7378. - When you do have to file a claim.
 You normally won't have to submit claims to us.
 If you do need to file a claim, please send us all of the documents for your claim (including itemized billings and receipts) as soon as possible.
 You must submit claims by December 31 of the year after you received the service.
 Either OPM or we can extend this deadline if you show that circumstances beyond your control prevented you from filing on time.
 Send completed claims to Health Plan of Nevada, Inc., Attn: Correspondence/CRR, P.O.
 Box 14865, Las Vegas, NV 89114-5645.